Kohler, Wisconsin

 Kohler is a village in Sheboygan County, Wisconsin, United States, along the Sheboygan River.
-The population was 2,120 at the 2010 census.
-It is included in the Sheboygan, Wisconsin Metropolitan Statistical Area.
+The population was 2,195 at the 2020 census.
+It is included in the Sheboygan metropolitan statistical area.

 History

 Originally called Riverside within the rural Town of Sheboygan, the village was founded as a model company town in 1900 when the Kohler Company built a new plant at the location.
 The village was incorporated in 1912 as the Village of Kohler.
 Of the original homes, most built between 1917 and 1931, approximately 95% are owner occupied.
 The Kohler Company continues to retain final authority over the design of home and business additions, outbuildings and fences in the village to keep them within a certain aesthetic standard.

+In 1900, Kohler Company moved four miles westward from Sheboygan to its present location, then known as Riverside.
+Chief executive Walter J. Kohler Sr. hoped to establish "a fine American city with opportunity for home ownership in agreeable surroundings, all tending toward a rational home life."
+He traveled to Europe in 1913, studying the Krupp Steel Works's communities and conferring in England with "garden city" urban planner Sir Ebenezer Howard.
+Kohler's planning, starting in 1917, including engaging the Olmsted Brothers landscape architectural firm.

+In 1931, The New York Times described Kohler Village as "That ideal long sought—industry surrounded by rich community life—seems to have found fulfillment in the town of Kohler.
+Among all other towns it stands apart, a compact manufacturing centre in the midst of garden homes, a manufacturing plant without a visible ash heap."

 In 1934, 1954–1965, 1983, and 2015, the United Auto Workers and other unions have gone on strike against the Kohler Company, causing limited to major disruptions to village operations.